chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > If we offered €55k, would you consider it?

 I appreciate you sharing that figure.
-However, €55k is significantly below market rates for a mid-to-senior frontend developer with 8 years of experience in Munich.
-Based on my research and the value I'd bring to Sungrow, I'm confident that €65k-€70k is fair and competitive.
-Is there flexibility in the budget, or are there other components we could discuss to bridge this gap?
+However, €55k is significantly below market rates for a frontend developer with 8 years of experience in Munich.
+Based on my research and the value I'd bring to Sungrow, I'm confident that €65k-€70k is fair.

 > What's the minimum salary you would accept?